RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       -  Through an intermediary (eg, a real estate agent on behalf of a seller)
     - Peek v Gurney (1873) LR 6 HL 377
     - Commercial Banking Company of Sydney Ltd v RH Brown & Co (1972) 126 CLR 337
-      - ‘The Company has always met its engagements, is trading satisfactorily and we consider that it would be safe for its trade engagements generally.’
+      - 'The Company has always met its engagements, is trading satisfactorily and we consider that it would be safe for its trade engagements generally.'
   - INTENDED TO INDUCE / RELIANCE
     - Gould v Vaggelas (1985) 157 CLR 215
       - 1. Notwithstanding that a representation is both false and fraudulent, if the plaintiff does not rely upon it, he or she has no case.